maxloopinmok/weekly-report/33 - 2024 Monday December 2 to Sunday December 8.md

     - https://www.mewatch.sg/show/Whats-The-Big-Deal-341483

 ### Friday (December 6) (bowels, slept after 11pm)
-- I briefly read parts of today Thursday's Straits Times, Business Times and The Edge, and compiled them.
+- I briefly read parts of today Friday's Straits Times, Business Times and The Edge, and compiled them.
 - I read parts of this week's compiled news readings.
 - I read parts of this book:
     - Tune In - How to Make Smarter Decisions in a Noisy World